kermitk/Data-Analysis-with-R-/README.md

 # Data-Analysis-with-R-
-This repository contains all the projects I have created using R.
+This repository contains all the projects including Udacity's course with R .